srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/03-Deploy Azure Container Instances.md

 	|||

-  	Note: DeploymentId can be obtained from the Lab Environment output page.
+  	**Note**: DeploymentId can be obtained from the Lab Environment output page.

 4. Configure the Networking tab (replace **xxxx** with the Deployment ID).
 Leave all other settings at their default values .